ekkanguzu/python_script/README.md

 # python_script
-This repository is intended for problem-solving exercices and fun
+This repository is intended for problem-solving exercices